WORK IN PROGRESS

 Texture Wrapping Modes

-Additionally, the some modules feature a “Texture Wrap” mode, which defined how an image or video behaves when it is scaled or when its texture coordinates extend beyond the original bounds.
+Additionally, some modules feature a “Texture Wrap” mode, which defines how an image or video behaves when it is scaled or when its texture coordinates extend beyond the original bounds.
 This setting is especially important in modules like Pass: Media File or Mask: Texture, where the texture may not fully match the canvas size.FILTR supports four modes:

-CLAMP – stretches the edge pixels of the texture outward to fill the scaled area.
+- CLAMP – stretches the edge pixels of the texture outward to fill the scaled area.
 This avoids hard borders but can create visible “smearing” at the edges.

 -